envima/spatialMaxent/docs/_docs/010_how_to_navigate_this_tutorial.md

 1.	[getting spatialMaxent to run]( ../020_spatialMaxent) on your PC
 1.	and read the [short introduction](../030_spatialMaxent_short_introduction) to the software.
-1. Then download the preprocessed data via [dataDryad](https://doi.org/10.5061/dryad.dbrv15f4z)
+1. Then download the preprocessed tutorial data [here](https://hessenbox.uni-marburg.de/getlink/fiUeey1V4M5w8hCQFN845dKX/)
 1.	and follow the [tutorial](../040_tutorial) chapter,

 to just do the modeling with spatialMaxent but skip the data preprocessing.